Showing posts with label food and drink. Show all posts

 Coffee Recipes for Coffee Lovers

 My mother and her siblings (her brothers and sister, my aunts and uncles) have all passed away.
 All I have now are my memories.
 One fond memory that I have of one of my aunts is that her favorite way to drink coffee was a tall glass of iced coffee.
 My sister always loved iced tea.
-I had no idea people could drank iced coffee.
+I had no idea people could drink iced coffee.
 Imagine my surprise!
 She didn't make it fancy.
-Just some coffee, cream, sugar and lots of ice.
-If you happen to be an iced coffee lover, I found some recipes to take your coffee loving to another level.
+Just some coffee, cream, sugar, and lots of ice.
+If you happen to be an iced coffee lover, I found some recipes to take your coffee-loving to another level.
+I want to try the Iced Caramel Latte.
+Although?
+I've heard a lot about how delicious Vietnamese coffee is.
+I might try that too!

 Image Credit: Coffee Mug Warmer